ibm-cloud-docs/hlf-support/howto/console-deploy-k8-firewall.md

 You can use these instructions to deploy {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric 1.0.0 behind a firewall without internet connectivity.
 If you are deploying the platform on a cluster with access to the external internet, use the main instructions for [Deploying {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric 1.0.0](/docs/hlf-support?topic=hlf-support-deploy-k8).
 {: shortdesc}

 You can use the following instructions to deploy the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric 1.0.0 on any x86_64 Kubernetes cluster running at v1.18 - v1.21.
 Use these instructions if you are using open source Kubernetes or distributions such as Rancher.
-The {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric uses a [Kubernetes Operator](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/){: external} to install the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric console on your cluster and manage the deployment and your blockchain nodes.
-When the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric console is running on your cluster, you can use the console to create blockchain nodes and operate a multicloud blockchain network.
+The {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric uses a [Kubernetes Operator](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/){: external} to install the Fabric Operations Console on your cluster and manage the deployment and your blockchain nodes.
+When the Fabric Operations Console is running on your cluster, you can use the console to create blockchain nodes and operate a multicloud blockchain network.

 ## Need to Know